clobrano/blog/content/posts/2022-04-30-kernel-devel-with-vm.md

 ## Step 1: install QEMU and create a VM

-### Install QEMU
+Here are the list of packages (for Debian/Ubuntu and OpenSuse) to install
 ```bash
 [ubuntu]   $ sudo apt install qemu-kvm qemu   # there is a snap package too
 [opensuse] $ sudo zipper install qemu-kvm qemu
 ```

-### Create the environment
-To run a Linux system we need a kernel (will built it in step 2), and a filesystem.
+Now, to run a virtualized Linux system we need a kernel (we will build it in step 2), and a filesystem.
-The latter can be created with tools like **debootstrap**, but to me it seemed easier to create a "classic" VM with another Linux distro, which provides both Kernel AND filesystem, and then instruct QEMU to use our Kernel instead.
+The latter can be created with tools like **debootstrap**, but to me it seemed easier to split the problem in two phases:
+1. create a "classic" VM with installing another Linux distro, which provides both filesystem AND kernel
+2. instruct QEMU to use our Kernel instead.

 In my first attempt I used Ubuntu.
 The advantage was that I know it very well and it has a "minimal" install with a very small footprint compared with other distros.
 For this same reason, however, this time I want to try [Alpine Linux](https://alpinelinux.org/downloads/), a lightweight distribution often used in containers.